twosigma/marbles/docs/comparisons.rst

 understand what any given test is doing when you're trying to debug a failure.

-It can be hard to piece together where fixtures come from, they might not even be in the same file, or any that are imported.
+It can be hard to piece together where fixtures come from: they might not even be in the same file, or any that are imported.
 Even if you can find the fixtures, it's unclear exactly what the control flow is.
 This gets particularly complicated if the author used :file:`conftest.py` anywhere in the project.

 Marbles works with unmodified :mod:`unittest` tests.
 We find unittest